Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

-In conclusion, our studies provide a new insight into the magnetic excitation spectrum in Cs$_{2}$CuBr$_{4}$, which appears clearly distinct from that in Cs$_{2}$CuCl$_{4}$ and other known geometrically frustrated spin systems.
-We showed that the presence of the substantial gap, $\Delta \sim 10$ K, observed in the experiments can be understood in the frame of the distorted triangular-lattice AF model, with magnons as elementary magnetic excitations.
-In accordance with the proposed scenario, the staggered DM interaction along the $b$ axis was found to be responsible for the opening the gap in the ESR spectrum.
-We showed that the gap is not appreciably affected by the 3D magnetic ordering and persists up to relatively high temperatures ($T\sim 3-4 J/k_B$), indicating the presence of short-range in-plane spin correlations in this compound significantly above $T_N$.
-Overall, our ESR results suggest that Cs$_{2}$CuBr$_{4}$ exhibits a peculiar combination of the nearly classical spin dynamics and static magnetic ordering \cite{rem2}, with pronounced quantum effects as revealed, {\it e.g.}, by the 1/3 magnetization plateau \cite{Radu_BEC,Fortune}.
+In conclusion, our work provides new insights into the unconventional spin dynamics in the spin-1/2 triangular-lattice antiferromagnet Cs$_{2}$CuBr$_{4}$, studied by means of high-field ESR spectroscopy.
+In particular, the temperature behavior of the observed zero-field energy gap is investigated in a broad temperature range, indicating that the gap is a characteristics of short-range-order spin correlations, which appear to persist in Cs$_{2}$CuBr$_{4}$ down to well below $T_N$.
+Based on the proposed spin-1/2 distorted triangle-lattice antiferromagnet model, our findings might suggest, that Cs$_{2}$CuBr$_{4}$ exhibits a peculiar combination of nearly classical spin dynamics and static magnetic ordering \cite{rem2} with pronounced quantum effects as revealed, e.g., by the 1/3 magnetization plateau.
 This calls for further experimental quantification of the role of quantum fluctuations in Cs$_{2}$CuBr$_{4}$, in particular, for neutron measurements of the ordered magnetic moments and the magnon modes in zero magnetic field.

-This work was partially supported by Deutsche Forschungsgemeinschaft (DFG).
+This work was supported by Deutsche Forschungsgemeinschaft (DFG, Germany).
 We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
 A portion of this work was performed at the NHMFL, Tallahassee, FL, which is supported by NSF Cooperative Agreement No. DMR-1157490, by the State of Florida, and by the DOE.
-S.A.Z. appreciates the support of the Visiting Professor Program at Osaka University.
-Work at the BNL was supported by the U.S. DOE under Contract No. DE-AC02-98CH10886.
-C.P. acknowledges the support by the A. von Humboldt Foundation.
-The authors would like to thank D. Kamenskyi for his help in the initial stage of this project, F.H.L.
-Essler, V.I.
-Marchenko, O.A.
-Starykh, and A.I.
-Smirnov for fruitful discussions.
-We would like to thank S. Miyasaka for his help orienting the samples.
+S.~A.~Z. appreciates the support of the Visiting Professor Program at Osaka University.
+Work at BNL was supported by the U.S. DOE under Contract No. DE-AC02-98CH10886.
+C.~P. acknowledges the support by the A. von Humboldt Foundation.
+The authors would like to thank F.~H.~L. Essler, V.~I. Marchenko, O.~A. Starykh, and A.~I. Smirnov for fruitful discussions, M. Ikeda and T. Fujita for the help in high-field ESR experiments at AHMF, and S. Miyasaka for his help orienting the samples.